MaksymSapiha33/StudentCareerPlus/README.md

 - Strong theoretical knowledge but little practical experience
 - No clear path to earning during studies
 - Lack of transparent, real examples from peers
-- Fragmented tools (LinkedIn, job boards, Discord, Medium)
+- Fragmented tools

-Existing platforms focus on corporate hiring and graduates — not early-stage student execution.
+Existing platforms focus on corporate hiring and graduates, not early-stage student execution.

 ## 💡 Solution